Sustained Weight Loss

 Fat cells themselves are contributing to the overall chronic inflammation in the body, but there are other factors that cause inflammation that should be investigated to break the leptin resistance chain.

-One of the main promoters of inflammation are highly processed and refined foods.
+One of the main promoters of inflammation is highly processed and refined foods.
 This includes packaged foods high in chemical preservatives, sugar, improperly prepared grains, meats from sick animals, rancid vegetable oils, and trans fats.
 One study showed free fatty acids from processed vegetable fats caused damage to neurons in the brain right before the onset of obesity, suggesting that fatty acid imbalances are a significant player in weight gain.
 I believe that one of the reasons leptin signaling got out of control in the first place is due to lack of nutrient density in our modern diet.
 The body keeps signaling for more food because it is looking for vitamins and minerals that it isn’t getting, in other words, we are generally malnourished.
-The Huffington Post has put together a list of the some of the worst inflammatory foods.
+The Huffington Post has put together a list of some of the worst inflammatory foods.

-Other causes of inflammation and leptin resistance that are likely include: gut infections, leaky gut (or intestinal permeability), blood sugar imbalances and other metabolic disorders.
+Other causes of inflammation and leptin resistance that likely include: gut infections, leaky gut (or intestinal permeability), blood sugar imbalances and other metabolic disorders.
 Dr. Sara Gottfried, MD has a great article on her blog about how hormone imbalance in women can also contribute to the inability to lose weight.

 Detoxification – once the pathways are open

-With the amount of toxins in our environment today, our body simply gets overburdened and can’t rid itself of these toxins through the natural processes.
+With the number of toxins in our environment today, our body simply gets overburdened and can’t rid itself of these toxins through the natural processes.
 A focused detoxification program can help your body metabolize these toxins and get them out of your system.
 I use the 21-day Purification Program from Standard Process in my practice, but only after some of the dysfunction and underlying imbalances are addressed so that the elimination pathways are open and are ready to start releasing the toxin.

 Start looking for other areas of underlying imbalances that are leading to inflammation.
 This may require some functional diagnostic testing to really start to give you information on where the inflammation is coming from.